AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 No matter how many people aid or interfere with a given roll, the target only gets the +1 or -2 once.
 Even if a whole party of adventurers aid in attacking an ogre, the one who makes the final attack only gets +1.

+If you aid or interfere with someone who you have no bonds with, you roll+0.

 > GM: Ozruk, you stand alone and bloodied before a pack of angry hellhounds.
 Behind you cowers the Prince of Lescia, weeping in terror.
 >
 > Ozruk: I stand firm and lift my shield.
 Despite certain doom, I will do my duty and defend the princeling.